xrisaD/DevOpsAssignments/README.md

 <br>
 ![](https://github.com/xrisaD/CI-CDPipeline/blob/main/imgs/jenkins-vs-github-actions.png)
 <br>
 Description: For this Demo, we created a simple Node.js application with a simple test.
-Two CI/CD pipelines have been created.
-One with Jenkins and one with Github Actions and one with Jenkins.
+The goal was to compare the two tools, so two CI/CD pipelines have been created.
+One with Jenkins and one with Github Actions.
 Both of them are deploying on Heroku.
-The purpose was to compare the two tools.
 ## Task 2 - Executable Tutorial
 Title: **Kubernetes**
 <br>